 As you can guess, since one of the common causes of false starts is putting your baby to bed already asleep, independent sleep can greatly help with false starts.
 When your baby knows how to fall asleep on their own they can more easily handle false start wake ups, because even if they are not in an ideal situation, they can still use their independent sleep skills to get themselves back to sleep.

 There are lots of ways to tackle learning independent sleep and there is no one right way.
 We recommend that you find a strategy or philosophy that fits your family’s dynamics, comfort levels and parenting style.
 Consistency is key in helping your baby learn a new skill so finding a method you feel comfortable staying consistent with is key.
 (Don’t worry, if you don’t know where to start, we are here to help!)

 Feeling unsure about what to do when your baby wakes up 30-45 minutes after bedtime?

 Helping families overcome this common sleep challenge for babies is what my team and I do everyday.
 We help families develop step-by-step plans to get their little ones sleeping well.
-If you are struggling with false starts, babies or little ones not sleeping independently or other sleep challenges, reach out to me or someone on my team today to learn more about how we can help get you and your family sleeping better in just a few weeks!
+If you are struggling with false starts, babies or little ones not sleeping independently or other sleep challenges, reach out to me today to learn more about how we can help get you and your family sleeping better in just a few weeks!

 Cheers to healthy, happy sleep,